HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 Though overlays can help remove some surface-level barriers and provide additional personalization features, reliance on them often leads organizations to stop investing in proper accessibility.
 Overlays generally have more usability, security, and performance drawbacks than fixing underlying code issues.

-Data shows about 2% of desktop sites use such accessibility apps.
-Rates are even lower rates among the highest-traffic sites, at 0.2% among the top 1,000.
-This pattern shows that overlays are mostly adopted by lower-traffic sites and remain a controversial and imperfect solution.

 {{ figure_markup(
   image="pages-using-accessibility-apps-overlays.png",
   caption="Pages using accessibility apps (overlays).",